 Destination BC (DBC) Tourism Digital Academy

-For those individuals who prefer working through the program at their own pace, there is also a free, self-guided version, which registered businesses can access for up to 6 months.
+For those individuals who prefer working through the program at their own pace, there is also a self-guided version, which registered businesses can access for up to 6 months.

 Destination Canada Marketing Tips & Trips

 Destination Canada's Marketing Tips & Tricks webpage offers helpful resources for tourism businesses, including a six-part video series covering several aspects of digital marketing.